 With years of experience working as Production Manager in France, both in fiction and documentary, Flore joined the Institute’s team in 2010.
 She manages the Institute’s training programmes (Bridging the Gap, Interdoc Scotland) and industry activities (The Edinburgh Pitch).
 She is also a tutor for creative documentary workshops which have taken her to Libya, Palestine, Morocco and where she has exec-produced 14 short documentaries made by local participants.
 She has produced short and mid-length documentaries for BBC Scotland, STV and is currently producing her first feature documentary.

 Rebecca is a producer and outreach coordinator for SDI.
 She first joined us in 2008 and produced her first short here.
 She went off to work with Bungalow Town for a couple of years, training across all levels of production and returned to Scotland, and SDI, in 2012.
-She has produced three of our Bridging the Gap shorts, one of which she is now making into a feature documentary, Nae Pasaran.
-She produces on our mid-length strand for STV.
-In 2014, she also joined Edinburgh International Film Festival team as documentary programmer.
+She has produced three of our Bridging the Gap shorts, one of which she is now making into a feature documentary, Nae Pasaran, directed by Felipe Bustos Sierra.
+She produces on our mid-length strand for STV and is also in development with feature documentary, Becoming Animal, directed by Emma Davie & Peter Mettler.

 Duncan started working at SDI after graduating Edinburgh College of Art in 2013 with a 1st class degree specialising in Documentary Filmmaking.
 He manages all of our social media, website, technical/equipment needs and co-ordinates our masterclasses.

 Duncan remains first and foremost a filmmaker who has a growing catalogue of short personal films under his belt that have played at established festivals both at home and internationally.
 Recently Duncan won the 2015 Scottish Short Film Award at Glasgow Short Film Festival for his film Directed by Tweedie and in the past has been nominated for awards such as the BAFTA New Talent Award and the Channel 4 Innovation in Storytelling award.
 Duncan also works as part of the programming team at Edinburgh Int.
 Film Festival where he assists in the programming of feature documentaries.
-Currently Duncan is co-directing a new film with animator Ross Hogg, supported by Creative Scotland.
+Currently Duncan has just finished a new film with animator Ross Hogg, supported by Creative Scotland.